abcdefg123123x/PatternAnalysis-2025/recognition/siameseNetwork48011343/README.md

 2. **Implement Focal Loss**

    Focal loss is an alternative to cross-entropy that dynamically down-weights easy examples and focuses the binary classifier's learning on hard or misclassified samples.
 This is particularly useful for this imbalanced dataset, where benign images dominate.
 By reducing the contribution of easily classified benign samples to the loss, the model becomes more sensitive to malignant cases.
-The focusing parameter ($\gamma$) controls how much the harder samples are emphasised and should be tuned carefully for optimal performance.
+The focusing parameter ($\gamma$) controls how much harder samples are emphasised and should be tuned carefully for optimal performance.

 3. **More Aggressive and Intensive Data Augmentation with Synthetic Oversampling**